chazcornwall/math4610/tasksheets/tasksheet_09.md

 **Task 1**

 The `LinearAlgebra::Matrix` class supports matrices of all sizes.
 Therefore, it can also support vectors.
 In the test code, the vector operation outputs were double-checked.
 The output below shows the resulting vector or matrix from the operation.
+Most of the operations are conducted used operator overloads.

 Here is the code that executes the operations (where the vectors are `LinearAlgebra::Matrix` objects):